 Tea was originally introduced in India by the British.
 However, instead of adopting it in its original form, we modified it by adding milk and sugar to enhance taste and palatability.
 While this made tea more enjoyable, it significantly reduced its health benefits.

-Research shows that in countries like European nations, Japan, and China, tea is mostly consumed as black tea or decoction without milk.
-This is one of the reasons why they experience better health benefits from tea.
-This is something Indians should seriously consider
+Research shows that in countries like Japan, China, and various European nations, tea is mostly consumed as black tea or a herbal decoction without milk.
+This is one of the primary reasons these cultures experience the full medicinal potential of the tea leaf—a practice Indians should seriously consider for better long-term health.

-Tea is a daily ritual in almost every Indian household.
-Whether it’s your morning kickstart or evening refreshment, tea plays a big role in our lifestyle.
+In India, tea is a daily ritual in almost every household.
+Whether it’s your morning kickstart or evening refreshment, tea plays a massive role in our lifestyle.
+But when we look at the debate of black tea vs milk tea, which one truly aligns with a healthy lifestyle?

 Is your daily cup helping your health—or silently harming it?